DheerajKN/Spring-CMS-Generator/README.md

 When you are using `m` flag after the creation of properties to the entity file you will prompted to define any relations that this entity hold.
 They are basically 4 relations that can be defined:

+- **M2M**

+  This will create @ManyToMany Relation in this entity file and on the terminal generates the code-snippet for @ManyToMany that has to added in the related Model's file.

 - **M21**

   This will create @ManyToOne Relation in this entity file and on the terminal generates the code-snippet for @OneToMany that has to added in the related Model's file.